- Services Engineer : George Giannopoulos

-From the architect.
+Text description provided by the architects.
 Ammoudi House In Zakynthos: The house is located in the northeast corner of the Island of Zakynthos, in the summer village Ammoudi that means sandy beach and it is named after the small beach in front of the site.
 The house is designed for a three member family and their guests as a vacation house, but the design is flexible enough to serve as a permanent residence in the future.

 The area has nothing vernacular but mainly summer dwelling sand hotels built amongst the beautiful natural landscape by the sea.
 The 2.5 acres plot has an irregular shape and a smooth slope.
 The plot faces a municipal low traffic road to the west, whilst it opens up to the sea to the east.
 The plot is densely planted, especially at its boundaries, with trees and vines creating a privategarden.